fstarred/arcade-hacks/ffight/README.md

 Below's the enemy's map data of the first stage (slum 1)

+The first 0x12 bytes of the enemy map is the header part, while each entry take 0x10 bytes

 ```
+H = header
+E = entry

-O + 0x00 = when 0xFF8412 == value then load into memory the enemy data:
+H + 0x00 = when 0xFF8412 == value then enemies are engaged
+H + 0x02 = timer value.
+When it reaches 0, player can move forward
+H + 0x04 = number of enemies to beat in order to move forward
+H + 0x0A = pointer to next enemy map
+H + 0x0E = enemy delay before spawning

 O + 0x00 = position x (word)
 O + 0x02 = position y (word)
 O + 0x04 = character / pose (double)
-O + 0x0E = character delay before spawning
+O + 0x0C = enemy delay before spawning
+O + 0x0E = ? (can be 0 or !0)

 ...

 070596   03F0  1C20  0005  0000  0000  0007  05F4  0001  0001   .ð. .........